DmitryScaletta/twitch-dlp/README.md

                             between each attempt.
--r, --limit-rate RATE       Limit download rate to RATE --keep-fragments            Keep fragments after downloading
+-r, --limit-rate RATE       Limit download rate to RATE --keep-fragments            Keep fragments after downloading --download-sections TEXT    Download only part of the video.
+                            Syntax: "*start_time-end_time".
+                            Examples: "*0-12:34", "*3:14:15-inf"
+                            A "*" prefix is for yt-dlp compatibility.
+                            Negative timestamps and multiple
+                            sections are not supported.
 ```

 ## Formats example